 - A certified copy of the university diploma and transcripts ("certified" means that the documents must bear the official University stamp to be considered valid)

-- A proof of English language proficiency (see above for minimum scores) - this proof may be provided later than the rest of the application, but before the start of classes in September/October!
+- A proof of English language proficiency (see above for minimum scores) - this proof may be provided later than the rest of the application, but before the date indicated by the University in case you are accepted under conditions.

 - A copy of your passport